Showing Homes in Cold Weather: Tips for Real Estate Agents

 Check the Weather Forecast

-Offer a Virtual Tour
+Offer a Virtual Showing

 Before the tour, make sure that all parties involved have communicated the type of app that will be used.
 Some examples are below: